 We were so sad when we were at the supermarket in Florence and saw bananas sealed individually in plastic bags - what is the point?
-Whenever you go shopping, notice the quantity of products that come in plastic containers.
+Whenever you go shopping, notice the number of products that come in plastic containers.
 Insane! isn’t it?
-The best way to reduce the plastic consumption is to avoid buying products in plastic wrapping.
+The best way to reduce plastic consumption is to avoid buying products in plastic wrapping.
 We know that it's hard but try your best.
 Always choose to buy fresh products, so you don’t need to put every single fruit or vegetable in those tiny plastic bags that supermarkets have, instead carry your own reusable bag.
-You can also search for local stores and markets, usually everything is fresh, and they don’t use that many plastic.
+You can also search for local stores and markets, usually, everything is fresh, and they don’t use that many plastics.

 SKIP THE STRAW

 Plastic straws are the worst piece of plastic ever made - it only takes a few minutes to make a straw, but it lasts a lifetime on Earth!
-Every year, at least 500 million straws are used, and they represent one of the most found item in the oceans, around 611 thousand straws.
+Every year, at least 500 million straws are used, and they represent one of the most found items in the oceans, around 611 thousand straws.
 The best option is to skip the straw when you order a drink, so make sure you tell the waiter that you don’t need that piece of plastic.
 If you love to drink with a straw, buy one made from sustainable materials like bamboo, and take it with you all the time.

 TAKE IT SLOW

 In a word where everything goes fast, you must know how to take it slow.
-Stop eating on the go, take time to appreciate a good meal at a restaurant or simply use your own lunch box,.
+Stop eating on the go, take time to appreciate a good meal at a restaurant or simply use your own lunch box.
 You will not only save the planet but make a healthy choice for your body.
-We carry our lunch boxes everywhere while traveling and it’s the more comfortable, sustainable, clean and cheap option!
+We carry our lunch boxes everywhere while travelling and it’s the more comfortable, sustainable, clean and cheap option!

 REUSABLE WATER BOTTLE

 Stop buying bottled water.
-Over 70 billion single use plastic bottles are consumed in the US and Europe, and unless they are incinerated (which releases toxic gases into the atmosphere) it take up to 500 years to decompose one single bottle.
+Over 70 billion single-use plastic bottles are consumed in the US and Europe, and unless they are incinerated (which releases toxic gases into the atmosphere) it take up to 500 years to decompose one single bottle.
 So your only valid option is to carry your own reusable bottle, made of glass, stainless steel or other sustainable option.
-You will save up a lot of money, make a huge contribute in saving marine life and water will taste better than ever!
+You will save up a lot of money, make a huge contribution in saving marine life and water will taste better than ever!

 One thing that annoys us most and makes us really sad is to see garbage thrown out on the beach.
 Nowadays most of the beach sites have garbage cans available, so there is no excuse to leave your trash in the sand.
 If you have never noticed, all this garbage, where 90% is made of plastic, ends up in the ocean and in the body of many animals, killing them.
 We have the power in our hands to make a difference!
-Each time you go to the beach, not only put your rubbish where it belongs, but try to clean the rubbish you see, as much as possible.
+Each time you go to the beach, not only put your rubbish where it belongs but try to clean the rubbish you see, as much as possible.
 A 3-minute cleaning should do and if everyone does the same, we are creating a massive positive chain reaction towards saving marine life and our beautiful planet earth -including ourselves.